status-im/status-mobile/doc/codebase-structure-and-guidelines.md

 ### Events

-- all events must be defined in the single `status-im.events` namespace which can be considered as an index of everything going on in the app
+- all events must be defined in the `core.cljs` namespaces
-- events must always be declared with `register-handler-fx`, no `register-handler-db`
+- events must always be declared with `fx/defn` macro
-- events must never use the `trim-v` interceptor
-- events must only contain a function call defined in a module
-    ```clojure
-    (handlers/register-handler-fx
-      :notifications/handle-push-notification-open
-    (fn [cofx [_ event]]
-      (notifications/handle-push-notification-open event cofx)))
-    ```
-- events must use synthetic namespaces:

-  - `:module.ui/` for user triggered events
-  - `:module.callback/` for callback events, which are events bringing back the result of an fx to the event loop, the name of the event should end with `-success` or `-error` most of the time.
-Other possibilities can be `-granted`, `-denied` for instance.
-  - `:module/` for internal events, examples are time based events marked `-timed-out`, external changes marked `-changed` or reception of external events marked `-received`.

 ## Testing flow
 - All PRs automatically go to "REVIEW" column on [Pipeline for QA](https://github.com/status-im/status-react/projects/7) project on Github.
 This is our main board for QA / devs interaction